tolking/swagger-transform/README.md

   The type name of the generated api definition, When using the `swaggerToClass` function, you can configure

++ api.function

+  - Type: `boolean`
+  - Default: `false`

+  Whether to generate the api function file, You need to improve the encapsulation of the request function yourself

++ api.functionFileName

+  - Type: `string`
+  - Default: `'repository'`

+  The file name of the generated api function file

++ api.functionImport

+  - Type: `string`
+  - Default: `import request from \'./request\'`

+  The import statement of the generated api function file

++ api.reFunctionTemplate

+  -Type: `function`

+  A function that replace the api function

 ### reParametersName

 - Type: `function`